 Three key strategies frame the management direction for Gros Morne National Park for the next 10 years.
 The key strategies and corresponding objectives and targets focus on achieving the vision for the park through an integrated approach to park management.
 Targets have been prioritized with specific dates where feasible.
-Where no dates have been referenced, the target will be achieved within the period of the plan based on opportunities, annual priorities and capacity of the national park.
-In addition to the key strategies, which apply to the entire national park, Western Brook Pond and Tablelands / Trout River Pond present complex management scenarios and challenges; detailed objectives and targets for these two areas are presented in section 6.0.
-Annual implementation updates will be provided to engage partners from Indigenous communities, local communities, stakeholders and the general public.
+Targets will be achieved by the specified dates or earlier depending on opportunities, annual priorities and capacity of the national park.
+Where no date has been referenced, the target will be achieved within the period of the plan.
+In addition to the key strategies, which apply to the entire national park, Western Brook Pond and Tablelands/Trout River Pond present complex management scenarios and challenges; detailed objectives and targets for these two areas are presented in section 6.0.
+Annual management plan implementation updates will be provided to engage partners from Indigenous communities, local communities, stakeholders and the general public.